renuca/Major-Project/README.md

 ### Hello, It's me Renuca Thapa Magar.
 This is my Fianl Project for my College.

-This Project is developed on this technologies
+This Project is developed on this technologies:
+'''
 `HTML`
 `CSS`
 `JavaScript`
 `PHP`
+'''